Learn Coping With Anxiety Tips And Explore Therapy

 Learning to cope with anxiety in therapy

 As discussed above, there’s strong evidence that psychotherapy has the potential to have a positive effect on anxiety.
 However, anxiety symptoms may create a psychological barrier to seeking this kind of treatment.
-For instance, some people might feel anxious about the stress of commuting to and from in-person appointments or about discussing their feelings and challenges with another person face to face.
+For instance, some people might feel anxious about the stress of commuting to and from in-person appointments or about discussing their feelings and challenges with another person face-to-face.
 This may be particularly true for those with social anxiety disorder, formerly known as social phobia.
-In such cases, online therapy may feel like a less intimidating option, since you can meet with a therapist from the comfort of home via phone, video call, and/or in-app messaging.
+In such cases, online therapy may seem like a less intimidating option, since you can meet with a therapist from the comfort of home via phone, video call, and/or in-app messaging.

 Some might wonder if therapy works as well over the internet as it does in person—and a growing body of evidence suggests that it can.
 For example, the authors of a 2021 study suggest that online and in-person therapy “created equivalent overall effects” in terms of reduction of anxiety symptoms.
 Such evidence means that you can generally feel confident in the care you’ll receive whether you choose to pursue online or in-person treatment.